Women's Heart Health

 - Holter and event monitors

 We provide leading-edge non-surgical and surgical treatments based on your needs.
 Treatments can include:

 - Lifestyle changes

 - Catheter-based procedures, like angioplasty and stenting

-- Open and minimally invasive heart surgery
+- Traditional and minimally invasive heart surgery

 Heart disease is the leading cause of death among American women, with one in three women dying from heart disease each year.
 But only one in five American women think that heart disease is her greatest health threat.
 Since 1984, more women than men have died annually from heart disease, and the gap between men and women’s survival continues to widen.